 Commentary on rainfall probabilities based on 'phases' of the SOI

-The monthly value of the Southern Oscillation Index (SOI) was -0.5 for March, falling from +11.3 in February.
-According to the SOI Phase system, the SOI is in a ‘Rapidly Falling’ phase.
+The monthly value of the Southern Oscillation Index (SOI)* was +7.4 in February and +11.9 in March.
+According to the SOI Phase system, the SOI is in a ‘Consistently Positive’ phase.